 Heather & Ivan Morison, I am so sorry.
 Goodbye., 2008, Timber, acrylic, stove, guardian, other media

-Bishop Road Primary School is part of Bristol City Council’s involvement in the Primary Capital Programme (PCP), a programme of school development that will renew at least half of all primary schools in England by 2022/2023.
+Bishop Road Primary School is part of Bristol City Council’s Primary/Bristol series of artist commissions for primary schools commissioned as part of the Primary Capital Education Programme.
 As part of the development artists Heather & Ivan Morison have been commissioned by Foreground to develop a new artwork for this new school.

 Heather and Ivan Morison

 Heather & Ivan Morison have established an ambitious collaborative practice over the past decade that transcends the divisions between art, architecture and theatre.